Explaining Human Choice Probabilities with Simple Vector Representations: Results Experiment 3

-While we may not be able to tell which projection is better here, each projection method comes paired with distinct theoretical implications.
-For the uniform shift method, any internal representations of probability distributions need not require that the invalid vector reflection (of negative entries) ever exist.
-That is, the adjusted reflection may be computed geometrically by following the projection path from the original distribution, over the uniform, until the boundary of the simplex is reached.
+While we may not be able to tell which projection correction method is better with these data we note that each projection method comes paired with distinct theoretical implications.
+For the stop-at-the-edge account there need not be an internal representation of the invalid vector reflection.
 This would imply humans only represent what exists within the probability simplex in order to compute opposite probability distributions.

-Alternatively, the Euclidean simplex projection requires that the invalid reflection be explicitly represented.
-This would imply that humans can represent a broader interpretation of probabilities than those that are non-negative and sum to 1.
-Under this hypothesis, probability could be represented as any other geometric/visuospatial problems are, and finding the closest point on the simplex is only a means to behaviorally express this representation in a task that is constrained by the formal definition of probability.
+Alternatively, the projection back to the nearest point on the simplex implies that humans can represent a broader interpretation of probabilities including those that are negative as long as they sum to 1.
+Under this account, probability could be represented like any other geometric/visuospatial representation.
+The closest point on the simplex would then only be needed to permit behavioral expression of the representation.

 The benefit of our analysis here is that future researchers can propose new methods to account for invalid reflections.
 The effectiveness of alternative models can be directly compared to each other by examining the quantitative differences between strategy vector coefficients, and model error.